 - Applicants are urged to communicate their chosen piece as early as possible so that Professor Tara Villa Keith will have the opportunity to respond in a timely manner.

 All Davidson College students are eligible to compete, with a few exceptions:

-- Former winning individual soloists may not compete again as soloists, but may compete as a part of a duet or trio.
+- Former winning individual soloists may not compete again as individual soloists, but may compete again as a part of a duet, trio, or concertino

-- Past winners that were part of a duet or trio may compete again either with a different duet or trio or as an individual soloist.
+- Past winners that were part of a duet, trio, or concertino may compete again either with a different group of soloists or as an individual soloist.

 - If you have already won the competition twice, as a soloist or part of a group, you are no longer eligible.

-The Music Department accompanist will provide the accompaniment on the day of the competition.
-However, you must submit, with your application, the original score of the accompaniment for your piece.
-Please refer to the accompanist guidelines in the Music Department Handbook.
+The Music Department accompanist will provide accompaniment on the day of the competition.
+With your application you must submit the original score or a downloaded copy (within public domain) of the accompaniment for your piece.
+You may submit your accompaniment directly to the accompanist at an earlier date, if desired.
+Pianist competitors may compete with their teacher as their accompanist.
+Please refer to the accompaniment guidelines in the Music Department Handbook.